AfzaAdaw/Artificial-Intelligence-Project/Documentation/D-Project Execution.md

 Here our first step of the process, we will convert the image into grayscale image by BGR2GRAY.
 This will returns the image in grayscale.
 A grayscale image will be store as GrayScalePic.

 ![Figure 1](https://github.com/AfzaAdaw/Artificial-Intelligence-Project/blob/main/Documentation/Step/Step%205.2.JPG)
-               Figure 1
+               **Figure 1**

 After each transformation, we will resize the resultant image using resize() method in cv2 and display the image using **plot.imshow()** method.
-This method is done so we will get more clear insights into every single transformation during the whole process like Figure 1.
+This method is done so we will get more clear insights into every single transformation during the whole process like **Figure 1**.

 **Step 6 :**